General Information

 Option 1: Lady Chains Route

 Another good options is the Lady Chain Route.
 The only downside is this rout starts and ends at different entry points.
-While they are not far away, you will start at Kawishiwi Lake Entre Point #37 and end at Sawbill Lake Entry Point #38, or vice versa.
+While they are not far away, you will start at Kawishiwi Lake Entry Point #37 and end at Sawbill Lake Entry Point #38, or vice versa.
 This is usually a 4-5 day trip, however you can extend it if you wanted time to relax or fish.
-It follows the same routes above but instead of going north out of Lake Polly to Koma, you exit out of the southeast arm.
+It follows the same routes above, but instead of going north out of Lake Polly to Koma, you exit out of the southeast arm.

 Sawbill Canoe Outfitters has a great writeup on this route that you can find here.